lucasaid/tablify/README.md

 # Tablify

 Respond all the tables.
-Built for bad clients who want tables in their CMS
+Built for bad people who want tables in their CMS

 [Demo](https://lucasaid.github.io/tablify/build/)